aprietof/lessons/jquery_first_lesson.md

 $('p').css('color', 'red'); // => this will change the color of the selected tag to red.
 ```

 Awesome right!?
 That's JQuery.
-In future lesson we will learn more about all the different methods we can use to make our website more dynamic an fun.
+In future lessons we will learn more about all the different methods we can use to make our website more dynamic an fun.

 ## Resources